2025 Formula 2 Championship: Team changes

 Hitech Grand Prix and Toyota Gazoo Racing's TGR-DC junior programme formed a new collaboration in 2025, with the team entering under the Hitech TGR guise.

 The Invicta Watch Group took full control over Invicta Racing, which split from Virtuosi Racing and underwent management changes.

-AIX Racing now compete under an Emirati racing licence for the 2025 season following the use of a German racing licence in 2024.
-This marks the first time in the championship's history that a Middle Eastern team competes on the grid.
+AIX Racing now competed under an Emirati racing licence for the 2025 season following the use of a German racing licence in 2024.
+This marked the first time in the championship's history that a Middle Eastern team competed on the grid.